sskspider/NOrthGen/README.md

 # Nucleotide Ortholog Generator

 ## Purpose
+NOrthGen is developed to obtain orthologs from genomes/transcriptomes as nucleotides.

 ## Installation
 This standalone tool is implemented in BASH and does not require any additional dependencies.
 Simple download or clone the files to your directory and they are ready to use.